Brooks Rehabilitation Hospital – University Campus

 Brain injury is a complex diagnosis affecting individuals of all ages and causing a varied presentation based on location, severity and type of injury.
 As rehabilitation professionals, it is critical that cognitive, sensory, and social issues be considered in addition to physical presentation.
 Intervention in the acute phase can have a significant impact on long-term outcomes.
 Likewise, awareness of chronic issues in TBI management should drive intervention even in the acute and subacute settings.

 This course will review the basics in brain injury to set the stage for a deeper look at primary and secondary impairments, pharmacological management, and rehabilitation for a holistic approach to patient care.
 As medical advances warrant treatment earlier and with more intense focus, a comprehensive team approach is critical to maximizing patient recovery and reintegration into life over the long-term recovery path.
 Through lecture and case-based format, this course will provide a systemic approach to management of the client following brain injury.
 Practical application of evidence and clinical integration will be supported through case examples to provide you with tools to take back to your clinic tomorrow.
+This course will include lecture, lab, case presentations and discussion.

 After this course, participants will be able to: